2112udayan/Monitoring-tool-for-Carpentries-Incubator/README.md

    Incubator website.
 This project aims to automate this process and build a monitoring tool that may be helpful to the Carpentries community managers and other similar projects.

-   This project has only been tested on Windows 11; it consists of a Monitoring tool to manage open-source projects in python, and jupyter notebook files in the 'Notebook' folder.
+   This project consists of a Monitoring tool to manage open-source projects in python, and jupyter notebook files in the 'Notebook' folder.

 2. Installation
-    - requires python, preferably the latest version.
+    - requires python, preferably the latest version
-    - Only tested on Windows 11

  3. This installs all the python libraries needed.